Bringing together distinguished scientists and bright young minds

 Our two committees choose topics that will encourage new ideas, new partnerships and, in the long term, make people’s lives better.
 And to get a broad mix of ideas, we’ll often invite people from different disciplines and researchers from industry, as well as from academia.

-The Rank Prize symposia provide an unique micro-meeting format where 20 early-career researchers are able to closely interact with ten leading scientists in their field.
+Rank symposia provide an unique micro-meeting format where early career researchers are able to closely interact with leading scientists in their field.
 As every early and established researcher gets the chance to present their latest research, this meeting format provides an invaluable opportunity to gain feedback and catalyse new ideas.
-Opportunities to exchange ideas are greatly facilitated by all meeting attendees sharing time together over meals, coffee breaks and hiking in the beautiful local scenery around Grasmere.
+Opportunities to exchange ideas are greatly facilitated by all meeting attendees sharing time together over meals, coffee breaks and hiking in the beautiful Lake District.
 This unique meeting format is designed to create new disciplinary interactions, collaborations and communities, whilst providing early career researchers with the opportunity to obtain invaluable career advice from leaders in their scientific field.

 Professor Malcolm Bennett FRS